Alcohol and Drug Statistics in Orange, CA

 Using Medicare and Medicaid

 Medicare is insurance for people over 65 or who have certain disabilities and health conditions.
-Medicare covers substance abuse treatment, but participants will be responsible for a co-pay for care.
+Medicare covers substance abuse programs, but participants will be responsible for a co-pay for care.
 The co-pay for patient rehab is the same as a hospitalization co-pay.
 The co-pay for outpatient programs is the same as for mental health care.
 Medicare covers addiction treatment, including:10.11

 - Opioid addiction treatment, including medication-assisted therapy

-- Inpatient treatment
+- Inpatient care

 - Alcohol misuse screenings